juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 ```

 I need to explain some points:
-This script will read the vocab.csv file that has all the vocabulary in the form of id,value pairs for a total of 250 words, we need this just to output the predicted word in form of text and not in a code.
+This script will read the vocab.csv file that has all the vocabulary in the form of id, value pairs for a total of 250 words, we need this just to output the predicted word in form of text and not in a code.

 This line: